• OVERVIEW •

-The video that launched Erik to his (probably inevitable) acoustic guitar stardom came to the web via an exuberant performance on French-Canadian TV (Airtap!).
-You can also listen to the piece in 3D-realistic ‘binaural’ sound here (headphones required for full effect).
+The performance that launched Erik Mongrain to his (likely inevitable) acoustic guitar stardom arrived to the web via an exuberant performance on French-Canadian TV (AirTap!).
+You can also listen to the piece in 3D-realistic ‘binaural‘ sound here (headphones required for full effect).

 • NUMBERS •

 - See my Tunings Megatable for further such nerdery: more numbers, intervallic relations, comparative methods, etc. And to any genuine vibratory scientists reading: please critique my DIY analysis!

 —Associated tunings: proximities of shape, concept, context, etc…

 - Open F: a lower, inverted Fmaj triad layout